 We want to frame your understanding of equine care in order to make it easy for you to learn, remember, and use as a basis for care in any location.
 We hope you gain the confidence to use it to guide you to find solutions for unforeseen situations (as horses always seem to provide).

 Taking care of equines that aren’t tame enough to be touched or taken to the vet, poses challenges even for the most experienced horse-person.
 In this module, you will learn what constitutes good equine care under general conditions and how to proactively manage husbandry to prevent problems.
 You will acquire sufficient knowledge to be a good equine caretaker.
 You will learn about wild horse husbandry through reading, videos, and online activities.
 This achievement has been evaluated by a quiz and written essay assessment.

 Volunteers, interns, and staff are all required to complete this class before participating at Mustang Camp.
-Your access will expire 10 days after you register.

 In this module you will learn to: